cipherstash-archive/activestash/README.md

 ... and that's it!

+## Need help?

+Head over to our [support forum](https://discuss.cipherstash.com/), and we'll get back to you super quick!

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/cipherstash/activestash.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/cipherstash/activestash/blob/master/CODE_OF_CONDUCT.md).